IMPORTANT PATIENT NOTICE on the Coronavirus (COVID-19)

 Dental Phobia is a term used for those individuals who have avoided dental care due to extreme fear and anxiety towards the experience.
 Studies have shown that approximately 30 million Americans are affected by this troubling struggle.

-The Dental Care Center at Stony Brook University Dental School in its General Practice Residency has developed a program for these special patients to help them overcome their dental phobia and more comfortably cope with the dental experience.
-Techniques such as relaxation behavioral therapy, caring individualized treatment approaches as well as mild sedation techniques with nitrous oxide (sweet air) or short term sedatives have been most effective based on the individual’s needs.
-All fearful dental patients are welcome to visit the dental school’s Dental Phobia Clinic for a complimentary consultation.
+The General Practice Residency at Stony Brook School of Dental Medicine has developed a program for patients to overcome dental phobias and become more comfortable with the dental experience.
+Techniques include relaxation and breathing therapy, caring individualized treatment approaches as well as mild sedation techniques with nitrous oxide (sweet air) or short term sedatives to meet a patient's needs.
+All are welcome!

 Dental Care for Patients with Disabilities